obieq/fluent-plugin-cassandra-cql/README.md

       host 127.0.0.1             # cassandra hostname.
       port 9160                  # cassandra thrft port.
       keyspace FluentdLoggers    # cassandra keyspace
-      columnfamily events        # cassandra column family
+      columnfamily spec_events   # cassandra column family
       ttl 60                     # cassandra ttl *optional => default is 0*
+      schema                     # cassandra column family schema *hash where keys => column names and values => data types* data_keys                  # comma delimited string of the fluentd hash's keys pop_data_keys              # keep or pop key/values from the fluentd hash when storing it as json
     </match>

 # Tests

 rake rspec

-NOTE: requires that cassandra be installed on the machine running the tests
+    NOTE: requires that cassandra be installed on the machine running the test as well as a keyspace named "FluentdLoggers" and a column family named "spec_events"

 # TODOs
     1) make host and port configurable for tests
-    2) make schema definition configurable
-    3) add rake task to generate keyspace and columnfamily
+    2) add rake task to generate keyspace and columnfamily